 The terminology for de novo assembly is sometimes inconsistent so we’ll use the definitions below:

-- Reads.
-DNA fragments. “short-reads” typically range in size 35 – 1,000 bp (nucleotide base pairs). “long-reads” typically range in size 1,000 – 500,000 bp.
-For our purposes we’ll assume read length is 150 bp, although read length depends on the sequencer model and library prep protocol used for a particular sequencing run.
+Reads are DNA fragments.
+“Short-reads” typically range in size 35 – 1,000 bp (nucleotide base pairs). “long-reads” typically range in size 1,000 – 500,000 bp.
+For our purposes, we’ll assume the read length is 150 bp, although the read length depends on the sequencer model and library prep protocol used for a particular sequencing run.
 Raw reads generated by sequencers are generally stored in FastQ files.

-- Scaffolds.
-Set of joined oriented contigs.
+Scaffolds are a set of joined-oriented contigs.
 A single scaffold is constructed from two or more joined and oriented contigs.
 The contigs may have to be reversed (“flipped”) to yield a matching orientation.
 The contigs may be overlapping or non-overlapping.

-- Chromosomes.
-Set of joined oriented scaffolds.
+Chromosomes are a set of joined-oriented scaffolds.
 A single chromosome is constructed from two or more joined and oriented scaffolds.
 The scaffolds may have to be reversed (“flipped”) to yield a matching orientation.
 The scaffolds may be overlapping or non-overlapping.

 Fig. 1 shows an overview of the de novo assembly process.
 Partially, or sometimes fully, overlapping reads are assembled into one or more contigs.
 Sets of overlapping or non-overlapping contigs are joined into one or more scaffolds.
 Sets of overlapping or non-overlapping scaffolds are joined into a single chromosome.

-Finishing complete chromosomes often requires the use of multiple sequencing technologies and hybrid assembly protocols.
+Finishing complete chromosomes often require the use of multiple sequencing technologies and hybrid assembly protocols.
 You’ll often see short-read technology combined with long-read technology, optical maps, Bionano maps, etc. to generate fully finished genomes.
-Employing multiple sequencing technologies on a per sample basis can be costly.
+Employing multiple sequencing technologies on a per-sample basis can be costly.

-Assembly quality.
-In general we use Quast to report on the quality of de novo assembled scaffolds.
+In general, we use Quast to report on the quality of de novo assembled scaffolds.